Frequently Asked Questions

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Papua New Guinea.
+You cannot send SMS to landline numbers in Papua New Guinea.
 Attempts to send messages to landline numbers will result in a 400 response with error code 21614, and the message will not be delivered or charged to your account.
+Validate phone numbers using the following regex pattern before sending:

 Consent and Opt-In